Dvorak keyboard layout: Overview

-The Dvorak layout is intended for the English language.
-For other European languages, letter frequencies, letter sequences, and bigrams differ from those of English.
-Also, many languages have letters that do not occur in English.
+The Dvorak layout is intended for the English language, since other European languages have letter frequencies, letter sequences, and bigrams differing from those of English.
+Additionally, many languages have letters that do not occur in English.
 For non-English use, these differences lessen the alleged advantages of the original Dvorak keyboard.
 However, the Dvorak principles have been applied to the design of keyboards for other languages, though the primary keyboards used by most countries are based on the QWERTY design.